pulzze/autoflow-documentation/docs/ids/action-condition-is-integer/tooltip.md

-This Action returns true or false if the given input is integer type or not.
+Determines if a value is an integer